This article provides a list of considerations travelers should take into account when entering the United States from Canada or Mexico.

 - If there is any reason to believe that they might not be admissible into the United States in terms of the Immigration and Nationality Act § 212(a).
 In that case, they should submit an application for a non-immigrant visa before commencing their journey to the U.S.

-– If their trip to the United States is not related to business or short-term tourism.
+- If their trip to the United States is not related to short-stay for business or tourism purposes.

 Will I get an email notification when my ESTA is close to expiration?